Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Yulna looked around the room at the other Mothers.
 "Understand, Mr. Cooper, what we want here is for the Clan of Females to be doing the work.
-Inasmuch as we can-your expertise, tools, and assistance are valued beyond our ability to say, but this very much needs to be...our place...from the beginning and throughout."
+Inasmuch as we can-your expertise, tools, and assistance are valued beyond our ability to say, but this very much needs to be... our place... from the beginning and throughout."

 The engineer inclined his head.
 "Of course, Mother-Supreme.
 We'll do this